SM Spirituality Media

 Definition

-Indian philosopher and theologian (traditionally 788–820 CE; some scholars place him earlier), credited with systematising Advaita Vedānta into the dominant interpretive school of Hinduism.
-His commentaries on the Brahma Sūtras, the principal Upaniṣads and the Bhagavad Gītā remain foundational; his founding of the four mathas — at Sringeri, Dvāraka, Puri and Joshimath — gave the doctrine an institutional spine that has endured for twelve centuries.
+Indian philosopher and theologian (traditionally 788–820 CE; some scholars place him a century earlier).
+He systematised Advaita Vedānta§ into the dominant interpretive school of Hinduism§.
+His commentaries on the Brahma Sūtras, the principal Upaniṣads and the Bhagavad Gītā remain foundational.
+He also founded four mathas at Sringeri, Dvāraka, Puri and Joshimath, giving the doctrine an institutional spine that has endured for twelve centuries.

 written by editorial · revised continuously